bohanzhuang/bohanzhuang.github.io/_pages/about.md

 ---

-My research is on Efficient Machine Learning (TinyML) and its applications on the edge.
+My research is on Tiny Machine Learning (TinyML) and its applications in computer vision and natural langauge processing.
 You can find my lab information and my publications at the top.

-I am actively seeking collaborations with leading institutions, particularly from the industry.
+I am actively pursuing collaborations with industry-leading institutions.

+I am not accepting PhD students at Monash University.